bgord/knowledge/README.md

 - Programatically get current branch
 - Check if there're some uncommited git changes
 - Check if branch is in sync with it's origin
+- Show the commit which introduces given line

 ### [graphql](graphql.md)
 - Which packages should be used to setup a basic GraphQL server for Node.js?